 Hello, everyone.
 I am 61, and have suffered from agoraphobia pretty well all my life.
-I have clear memories of it from three onwards.
+I have clear memories of it from three or four onwards.
 I had no idea why I found going out so difficult, until I stumbled on a description of agoraphobia during a depressive breakdown.
 I was 26, and at that time agoraphobia was essentially considered to be untreatable.

 My sympathy and understanding go out to all those reading this who also wrestle with chronic mental problems of any kind.
 I’ve written many prayers about depression, anxiety and agoraphobia, but as a gentle introduction, this is by far the most positive!

-* O Most High, when I am afraid, I put my trust in you
+O Most High, when I am afraid, I put my trust in you (Psalm 56:2-3; NIV).

-Thank you, Father,
+Thank you, Yahweh,

 That every time I go out,